 Post-High School Transition

-The Individuals with Disabilities Education Act mandates that transition planning for students moving from school to postsecondary endeavors starts no later than the first IEP to be in effect at the beginning of the ninth grade year or by age sixteen, whichever comes first.
+The IDEA mandates that transition planning for students moving from school to postsecondary endeavors starts no later than the first IEP to be in effect at the beginning of the ninth grade year or by age sixteen, whichever comes first.
 Additional entities and agencies should be invited to participate in this planning process.